 As far as Tracey Parrish is concerned, there’s no room for excuses.
 Growing up in Omaha, Nebraska, Tracey said her parents, and a close-knit community where almost everyone was called “auntie” and “uncle,” showed her the meaning of hard work.

 “I learned really early if I wanted something, I needed to go get it,” Tracey said.
 “I’m not a victim of circumstances.
 I’m not a victim of the past.”

 She wouldn’t be a victim of Alaska’s weather either.
 She arrived in Anchorage for the first time to visit her father in the middle of a snowstorm.

 “All we saw was snow, snow, snow, and it really did look like the cartoons that we used to watch at Christmas, and I was just in awe.
 I couldn’t speak.”

-But ultimately, race isn’t something Parrish dwells on.
+But ultimately, race isn’t something Tracey dwells on.
 It’s more important to make a way for yourself regardless of your circumstance, she says.

-Because more than anything, Parrish tries to show that with hard work, focus, creativity, and an open mind, anyone can succeed.
+Because more than anything, Tracey tries to show that with hard work, focus, creativity, and an open mind, anyone can succeed.